 labor.
 A lot of times we get into this mindset of what can I do to help this baby come out?
 Which

-is why we have a series of reels on Instagram called Get This Baby Outta Me, because I knowbeen there, I've been there [:
+is why we have a series of reels on Instagram called Get This Baby Outta Me, because I know

 I've had six.
 Pregnancies that have come to term, and I've been at the end where I'm like, I'm